 Given that no te sigo is the direct translation of ‘I am not following you’, this expression is a popular and casual way to express that you don’t understand something.
 Due to its characteristics, no te sigo is more suitable for informal contexts.

 Check the examples below to see how to apply this expression to your conversations.
-Notice that, as mentioned before, you can conjugate this expression in present proggressive to emphasize that you’re not understanding in the moment that you speak.
+Notice that, as mentioned before, you can conjugate this expression in present progressive to emphasize that you’re not understanding something at the moment of speaking.

 No + [direct object pronoun] + [seguir conjugated]